 Support, Stability and Grip

-Support from the Targhee Mid II Hiking boots is provided via a Dual Density Compression molded EVA midsole.
+Support from the Keen Targhee Mid II Hiking boots for women is provided via a Dual Density Compression molded EVA midsole.
 We have already delved into the make-up and capability of EVA above.
 Moving on from there, we'll have a quick look at the midsole which is the piece that sits between the outsole and the insole.
 It serves the same purpose as we reviewed above i.e. it takes shock from the ground and helps distribute it evenly across your foot.

 The Dual Density bit means that the midsole is made up from material with two different densities making it stronger.
 Dual density construction is usually incorporated in shoes and boots to help prevent over-pronation (the way your foot roles inward when you walk or run).